 The Mynde consisted of a 19th century property which was transformed in the 1930s into an elegant and imposing property of status.
 The current vendor has subsequently extended the property resulting in a fabulous family home.

 Ornamental plasterwork, wood doors and wide staircase add to the feeling of opulence throughout this most elegant property.
 A large, solid ledge and brace door opens into the porch with decoratively tiled floor.
-Double doors lead into the reception hall featuring a working open fireplace with ornate wooden surround and fire basket on a marble hearth, French doors out to the garden and a bar area with cupboards and glass shelving.
-Off the hall is a luxury cloakroom, a walk-in coat and boot room and an attractive, wide wooden staircase to the first floor.
+Double doors lead into the reception hall with luxury cloakroom off, a walk-in coat and boot room and an attractive, wide wooden staircase to the first floor.
+Leading from the hall is the light sitting room featuring a working open fireplace with ornate wooden surround and fire basket on a marble hearth, French doors out to the garden and a bar area with cupboards and glass shelving.
 The snug provides a more intimate space and has a contemporary wall-mounted flame effect fire.
-The spacious dining room has a large bay window seat.
+A reception room, with large bay window seat, is conveniently located next to the spacious dining room also with a large bay window seat.
 This lovely room has French doors into the conservatory and a large stone Minster fireplace with a gas coal flame effect fire basket.
 The light and spacious drawing room has wood flooring, an ornate stone Minster fireplace with gas coal effect stove and doors into the conservatory and gardens.
 The large, bespoke, period style conservatory has a terracotta floor and double doors out to the gardens.

-The spacious, light and well appointed kitchen / family room has stone flooring and a range of bespoke cream painted oak floor and wall units with black granite worktops.
+The spacious, light and well appointed kitchen has stone flooring and a range of bespoke cream painted oak floor and wall units with black granite worktops.
 A complementary island unit provides additional storage and semi-circular breakfast bars at each end.
 A tiled recess with attractive shelf above houses the cream, four-oven Aga with additional gas hob.
-There is ample room for a table and chairs and further space in the family area for sofas and TV.
+There is ample room for a table and chairs with further space for a sofa.

 A rear hall has a door out to the courtyard and access to the shelved pantry, boiler room, gun room and large utility with tiled floor, fitted floor units, worktop, sink and space for washing machine, tumble drier and additional white goods.
 From the utility is access to the garage, cloakroom and two further walk-in storage rooms with fitted shelving.
-The gym / recreation room is a good informal space with a brick-built bar and fireplace with a gas, coal effect fire.
+The family room / gym is a good informal space with a brick-built bar and fireplace with a gas, coal effect fire.
 The study has a bay window and French doors out to the courtyard.

 The wide staircase rises to a half landing with an Art Deco style stained glass window and then up to a most spacious landing.
 The master bedroom suite comprises of an airy bedroom with a large bay window overlooking the lawns, an ornamental wood fire surround with marble hearth and built-in wardrobes.
 A dressing room provides further fitted wardrobes and the stylish en-suite bathroom has a white suite including two basins, built-in cupboard, bidet and shaped bath with semi-circular glass shower surround above housing a deluge head and body sprays.
 There is a further suite of two bedrooms with a Jack and Jill shower room and dressing room.
 Two further en-suite bedrooms both have fitted wardrobes.